Aya-Abouzaid/library/README.md

 - **Search Functionality**: Search for books by title, author, or ISBN.
 - **User Authentication**: Secure login and role-based access control.

 ## Technologies Used

 - **Laravel php framework** (for backend)
 - **MySQL**
 - **blade template**
 - **Android, Java** (for frontend)

+## Usage

+1. **Accessing the Application**:
+Open your web browser and navigate to http://localhost:8000 (or your specified local server URL).
+Use the provided login credentials to access the application.

+2. **Managing Data:**:
+Use the application interface to manage backend data such as users, settings, and database records.
+Ensure proper data validation and security measures are implemented for data manipulation operations.

+3. **Customizing Features:**:
+Modify the application functionality by editing PHP scripts, updating configuration files (config.php, .env), or integrating additional libraries via Composer.

 ## Installation